Conquistador: Asia and Oceania colonization, and Pacific exploration

 In 1542, Juan Rodríguez Cabrillo traversed the coast of California and named many of its features.
 In 1601, Sebastián Vizcaíno mapped the coastline in detail and gave new names to many features.
 Martín de Aguilar, lost from the expedition led by Sebastián Vizcaíno, explored the Pacific coast as far north as Coos Bay in present-day Oregon.

 Since the 1543 arrival to Kagoshima (Kyushu) of a group of Portuguese traders, Spain tried to send missionaries to Japan in the 17th century.
 This group of Jesuit missionaries included Spaniards Cosme de Torres and Juan Fernandez.

-In 1611, Sebastián Vizcaíno surveyed the east coast of Japan and from the year of 1611 to 1614 and he was ambassador of King Felipe III in the Spanish East Indies in Southeast Asia, only to return to Acapulco in the year of 1614.
-In 1608, he was sent to search for two mythical islands called Rico de Oro (island of gold) and Rico de Plata (island of silver).
+In 1611, Sebastián Vizcaíno surveyed the east coast of Japan and from the year of 1611 to 1614 and he was ambassador of King Philip III in the Spanish East Indies in Southeast Asia, only to return to Acapulco in the year of 1614.
+In 1608, he was sent to search for two mythical islands called Rico de Oro (Island of Gold) and Rico de Plata (Island of Silver).